MohammadRSalmanpour/Machine-Learning-Algorithms_M.R.Salmanpour-A.Saberimanesh-A.Rahmim/README.md

  -------------------------------------------------------------------------

 For implementation by Matlab:
-This codes are included 6 predictor algorithms (LoLIMOT (Local Linear Model Trees), RBF (Radial basis Function), Random Forest, MLP_BP (Multilayer Perceptron_ Back propagation), RNN (Recurrent Neural Network) and ANFIS (Adaptive neuro fuzzy inference system)).
+This codes are included 6 predictor algorithms (LOLIMOT (Local Linear Model Trees), RBF (Radial basis Function), Random Forest, MLP_BP (Multilayer Perceptron_ Back propagation), RNN (Recurrent Neural Network) and ANFIS (Adaptive neuro fuzzy inference system)).
 Automated Machine Learning
-Hyperparameter Tuning is applied to some algorithms so that some parameters such as number of neurons for some machines (such as RBF, LoLIMOT and ANFIS and for Random Forest tunes depth) will tune automatically.
+Hyperparameter Tuning is applied to some algorithms so that some parameters such as number of neurons for some machines (such as RBF, LOLIMOT and ANFIS and for Random Forest tunes depth) will tune automatically.
 This code needs a feature table which shows various combinations between features.
 So this code is able to work with each combination introduced in Feature table automatically.
 Also, this code is able to work with various datasheets automatically.
 Results of each combination for each datasheet will save finally.
 They all perform from MAINALL.